salahatwa/charity/README.md

 ## Bootstrap 4 Support

-World Charity Design System Angular is built on top of the much awaited Bootstrap 4 and Angular.
+World Charity Help Poor People is built on top of the much awaited Bootstrap 4 and Angular.
 This makes starting a new project very simple.
-It also provides benefits if you are already working on a Bootstrap 4 or Angular project; you can just import the World Charity Design System Angular style over it.
+It also provides benefits if you are already working on a Bootstrap 4 or Angular project; you can just import the World Charity Help Poor People style over it.
 Most of the elements have been redesigned; but if you are using an element we have not touched, it will fall back to the Bootstrap default.

 ## Table of Contents